An empirical analysis of the spatial variability of fuel prices in the United States: Introduction

-There exists to our knowledge no systematic mapping in space and time of retail fuel prices for a country.
-The main reason is probably that the availability of data have been a significant obstacle.
-It is also likely that the nature of the problem may also have influence, as it lies at the crossroad of several disciplines.
-While economists study price elasticity and measurement in different markets, transportation geography with method such as transportation prices in spatial models, puts more emphasis on spatial distribution than on precise market mechanisms.
-Nevertheless, examples of somehow related works can be found.
-For example,~\cite{rietveld2001spatial} studies the impact of cross-border differences in fuel price and the implications for gradual spatial taxation in Netherlands.
-At the country-level, \cite{rietveld2005fuel} provides statistical models to explain fuel price variability across European countries. \cite{macharis2010decision} models the impact of spatial fuel price variation on patterns of inter-modality, implying that the spatial heterogeneity of fuel prices has a strong impact on user behavior.
-With a similar view on the geography of transportation, \cite{gregg2009temporal} studies spatial distribution of gas emission at the US-state level.
-The geography of fuel prices also have important implications on effective costs, as shows \cite{combes2005transport} by determining accurate transportation costs across urban areas for France.
-More closely related to our work, and using very similar daily open data for France, \cite{gautier2015dynamics} investigate dynamics of transmission from crude oil prices to fuel retail prices.
-However, they do not introduce an explicit spatial model of prices diffusion and do not study spatio-temporal dynamics.
+There exists to our knowledge no systematic mapping in space and time of retail fuel prices for a country as large as the US.
+The main reason is probably that the availability of data continue to be a significant obstacle to such research.
+It is also likely that the nature of the problem itself may pose some difficulties as it lies at the crossroad of several disciplines.
+While economists study price elasticity and measurement in different markets, transportation geographers apply methods such as transportation prices in spatial models to emphasize spatial patterns, more than they focus on precise market mechanisms.
+On the contrary, gas price is a very frequent subject of attention by politics, media and consumers and its variation is very closely scrutinized by financial analysts and transport professionals.
+The price of oil is also an important driver of the level of inflation and the cost of living, with a growing importance since, as reported in Figure \ref{fig:consumption_gas}, households' consumption of motor oil has been increasing rapidly in the past decades.